BRAMELOUP CHALET

 (click for separate page)

 The forest is mixed hardwoods with some conifers.
-There are large oaks, maples, false acacias, poplars and many ash.
+There are large oaks, maples, false acacias, poplars, beech, hazelnuts and many ash.
 Wildflowers are abundant in the two grassy meadows and forest clearings, including several wild orchids, carpets of small blue lilies in the spring, and the unusual autumn colchicum, a lily that produces leaves and seed pods in the spring, which then disappear, while the large purple flowers emerge all alone in the autumn.
-I am gradually building paths through my forest, so that it is easier to enjoy.
+I have built footpaths through my forest, so that it is easier to enjoy.

 Since Brameloup can be translated as wolf howl, there must have been wolves there in the past, but today there are only deer, foxes, hares, martens, wild boar and a whole family of badgers in their dens at the end of my property, where the digging makes it look like old mines.